Thai animation: Early beginnings

 Thai animation has a rich history dating back to the mid-20th century.
 The first Thai animated shorts were created using traditional hand-drawn animation techniques, with "Amazing Incidents" premiering in 1955 at the Sala Chaloem Thai.
 This animation, which had a runtime of 10 minutes, caught the attention of the American News Agency (USIS) in Bangkok where Payut Ngaokrachang was working as an art officer.
-Payut Ngaokrachang, considered a pioneer of Thai animation and a prominent animator and illustrator, was then invited to visit Toho in Japan to receive training in making animated films.
+Payut, considered a pioneer of Thai animation and a prominent animator and illustrator, was then invited to visit Toho in Japan to receive training in animated film-making.
 He went on to create "The New Adventures of Hanuman" in 1957, which had a runtime of 14.43 minutes, and "The Children and the Bear" in 1959, which was 14 minutes long.
 These two animations were created while Payut was working on animation in Japan for the American News Agency, according to the agency's objective of creating an animated film against communism.